Mohanyerra2304/Image-Classification-Using-CNN/README.md

-# Image Classification using Convolutional Neural Networks (CNN) on CIFAR-10 Dataset

 ## Overview
 This project demonstrates how to use Convolutional Neural Networks (CNN) for image classification.
 We use the CIFAR-10 dataset, which contains 60,000 32x32 color images across 10 distinct classes, including airplanes, cars, birds, and more.
 The aim is to accurately classify these images into their respective categories.